US STOCKS-Wall St down as MF Global falls victim to Europe

 In a sign that Europe's woes were far from over, Italian and Spanish bond yields soared, prompting the European Central Bank to buy the debt, while shares of European banks came under heavy selling pressure.
 [GVD/EUR] For details, see [ID:nL5E7LV144] [ID:nL5E7LR4H3]

 Financial shares fell sharply.
-Morgan Stanley (MS.N), which has tended to do poorly when fears about Europe rise, dropped 8.6 percent to $17.64.
-Monday's losses marked a reversal of last week's euphoria over European leaders' deal to contain the debt crisis.
+Morgan Stanley (MS.N), which has tended to do poorly when fears over Europe rise, dropped nearly 9 percent to $17.64.
+Monday's losses marked a reversal of last week's euphoria over European leaders' deal aimed at containing the debt crisis.

 "Serious questions were raised, and then MF Global came along.
 MF is involved in all kinds of markets, and the fallout from them going bankrupt is unknown."

-As the sell-off accelerated at the market's close, the CBOE volatility index .VIX jumped 22.1 percent, its biggest daily gain since mid-August.
+As the selloff accelerated at the market's close, the CBOE volatility index .VIX jumped over 22 percent, its biggest daily gain since mid-August.

-News late in the day that Greece called an unexpected referendum on a new EU aid package baffled investors and added to the uncertainty.

-"It struck me as a very curious protocol and I will be interested in how the Asian markets react to that tonight," said Fred Dickson, chief market strategist at D.A.
-Davidson & Co. in Lake Oswego, Oregon.

-Contributing to the downward pressure, the U.S. dollar shot up to a three-month high against the yen as Japan's government intervened to curb its currency's appreciation, which hurt the export-based economy.
+Contributing to the downward pressure, the U.S. dollar shot up to a three-month high against the yen as the government of Japan intervened to curb its currency's appreciation, which hurt the export-based economy.
 [USD/]

-The dollar's jump caused shares of energy and natural resources companies to fall sharply.
-The S&P energy index .GSPE fell 4.4 percent and was the worst-hit sector.
+The jump in the dollar caused shares in energy and natural resources companies to fall sharply.
+The S&P energy index .GSPE fell 4.4 percent and was the worst hit sector.

 Despite the declines, the benchmark S&P 500 index was up nearly 11 percent for the month and posted its best monthly percentage gain since December 1991.

-Still, many analysts believe that with a worst-case scenario in Europe seemingly off the table -- at least for now -- stocks could gain further as investors turn their attention to stronger-than-expected economic data in the United States and China.
+Still, many analysts believe that with a worst case scenario in Europe seemingly off the cards -- at least for the time being -- stocks could gain further as investors turn their attention to stronger-than-expected economic data in the United States and China.

 The Dow Jones industrial average .DJI dropped 276.10 points, or 2.26 percent, to 11,955.01.
 The Standard & Poor's 500 Index .SPX fell 31.79 points, or 2.47 percent, to 1,253.30.
 The Nasdaq Composite Index .IXIC lost 52.74 points, or 1.93 percent, to 2,684.41.